alisherfw/mentora-server/README.md

-# 📚 Online Learning Platform
+# 📚 Mentora - Online Learning Platform

 ## Overview
-Welcome to the **Online Learning Platform**, a web application that enables users to create, manage, and enroll in courses.
+Welcome to the **Mentora**, a web application that enables users to create, manage, and enroll in courses.
 Built using **Node.js**, **Express**, and **MongoDB**, this platform provides a robust RESTful API for seamless interaction between the frontend and backend.

 ## 🚀 Features
 - **User Authentication**: Secure registration and login using JWT.